8 tips to get started with your CEO of My Own Life® Planner

 *Written pre-Covid.
 Let's hope we can travel soon again!

 8. Review last year's goals

 Refer to your previous planner and review your last year’s goals and their progress.
 If you were using a CEO of My Own Life® planner last year, do not forget to complete the 'Review' pages at the back of the planner.
 Reflect on your last year's highlights, life lessons, what you are grateful for, who and what inspired you and then, - start thinking about what you want to accomplish in the new year.

 This is where Part Two of this series comes in, in next week's post I will be covering How to Set SMART Goals.
 I will share one of my favourite goal setting techniques, which I have used for many years.

 Don't own a CEO of My Own Life® planner?

-Our all-in-one CEO of My Own Life® planners are carefully created to enable you to be better organised and more productive every day in each area of your life.
-With our well structured annual, quarterly, monthly, weekly and daily goal setting worksheets, habit trackers, financial planning pages and self reflection projects, you will be on top of your goals and to do lists in no time.
-If you enjoy bullet journaling, then this is a pre-made version.
+The all-in-one CEO of My Own Life® planners are carefully created to enable you to be better organised and more productive every day in each area of your life.
+With the well structured annual, quarterly, monthly, weekly and daily goal setting worksheets, habit trackers, financial planning pages and self reflection projects, you will be on top of your goals and to do lists in no time.
+If you enjoy bullet journaling, then this is a pre-made version!